 Friends of San Ramon Creek Co-Chair Recognized for Exemplary Leadership in Watershed Conservation

-Danville, CA — At the 2023 Contra Costa Watershed Forum meeting, a well-deserved spotlight shone on Dick Heron, Co-Chair of the Friends of San Ramon Creek, who was honored with the prestigious Watershed Champion Award.
+Danville, CA — At the 2023 Contra Costa County Creek and Watershed Symposium, a well-deserved spotlight shone on Dick Heron, Co-Chair of the Friends of San Ramon Creek, who was honored with the prestigious Watershed Champion Award.
 The accolade pays tribute to individuals who have demonstrated remarkable dedication, leadership, and partnership-building in the protection, restoration, and enhancement of local creeks and watersheds.

 Heron's contributions to the Friends of San Ramon Creek have been nothing short of extraordinary.
 With unwavering enthusiasm and dedication, he has been instrumental in leading various efforts within the group, furthering the cause of preserving San Ramon Creek and its watershed.

 Among his significant contributions, Heron has organized presentations as part of the Danville Library speaker series, spreading awareness about the importance of watershed health.
 He has also played a pivotal role in the group's water quality monitoring program, which is vital for understanding and preserving the local environment.

 However, one of the most outstanding and ongoing initiatives spearheaded by Dick Heron is the eradication of the invasive weed, Arundo donax, from the San Ramon Creek subwatershed.
 Recognizing the magnitude of the task at hand, Heron took the initiative in 2013, leading volunteer groups in removing Arundo from several areas along the creek in Danville.